-Overall the programme hours are 1656 theory and 1800 practice experience therefore meeting the NMC minimal requirements following successful RPL of theory hours (675) and practice (500).
-If you were unable to successful RPL 500 practice hours prior to commencing the programme, you will be required to complete an additional placement at the end of the programme in order to achieve the 2300 hours required by the NMC.
-During your practice experience (simulated and placement) you will work an average of 40 hours per week, but no more than 48 hours as per the European Working Directive (2003/88/EC).
+Overall the programme hours are 2320 theory and 2320 practice experience, therefore meeting the NMC minimal requirements.
+During your practice experience (simulated practice and placement) you will work an average of 40 hours per week, but no more than 48 hours as per the European Working Directive (2003/88/EC).
 Theoretical hours will consist of approximately 36 direct contact hours per 150 total hours allocated for each 15-credit module.
 You must attend 80% of the timetabled theory time.
-In the remaining theoretical hours allocated for each module you will be expected to pursue guided independent study, complete pre-session work to enable facilitated discussion and self-directed study, some of which may be online and may require the use of learning tools such as Moodle.
+In the remaining hours allocated for each module you will be expected to pursue guided independent study, complete pre-session work to enable facilitated discussion and self-directed study, some of which may be online and may require the use of learning tools such as Moodle.
 Time is also allocated within the programme for you to complete your assessments.

-Formative assessment is incorporated into the different modules and may consist of feedback within taught sessions, the use of materials on Moodle (such as quizzes) or individual feedback from module leaders.
+Formative assessment is incorporated into the different modules and may consist of feedback within taught sessions, the use of materials on Moodle (such as quizzes), OSCEs or individual feedback from module leaders.